marcoalopez/JASPE/README.md

 ## Requirements

 The script requires Python 3.5 or higher and the scientific libraries Numpy (1.11 or higher), Matplotlib (2.0 or higher) and Pandas.
-For this, we recommend installing the [Continuum Anaconda](https://store.continuum.io/cshop/anaconda/) or the [Enthought Canopy](https://www.enthought.com/products/canopy/) and use the Spyder or Canopy IDEs respectively.
+For this, we recommend installing the [Continuum Anaconda](https://www.anaconda.com/distribution/) or the [Enthought Canopy](https://www.enthought.com/products/canopy/) and use the Spyder or the Canopy IDEs respectively.

 ## Quick examples